-The Local and Global Engagement programme develops and supports learning opportunities related to local and global issues, service learning, international mindedness, environmental and experiential learning.
+Local and Global Engagement is a community service programme designed to develop and support learning opportunities related to local and global issues, service learning, international mindedness, environmental and experiential learning.

 - GreenWeek, an annual weeklong interactive learning celebration highlighting local and global environmental issues through field trips, upcycling workshops, film screenings and more

 - Connecting with local and global NGOs and bringing expert speakers into the classroom

 - Promoting field trips and experiential education opportunities

 - Staff professional learning opportunities to further enhance service learning and experiential education

 - Annual Grade 7 and 8 Service Days, where students learn about local issues and authentic need in the community, and get involved in hands-on ways